What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 1. Carry Out Nitrogen Cycles Frequently

-Nitrogen cycles are essential in keeping the ammonia level in the tank as low as possible.
+Nitrogen cycles are essential in keeping the ammonia level in the fish tank as low as possible.
 They also neutralize the toxins, converting it to harmless substances and reducing bacteria inside the tank.

 • Pour chlorinated freshwater into the empty tank